JeremyChuaWX/gossip/README.md

 As a poster i can...

-- _in addition to general user stories..._
+- _In addition to general user stories..._
 - Start a forum post
 - Tag my post to fit into a category
 - Reply to comments on my post